-Which fields of study in the humanities and social sciences would be a good fit for the India Fellowship?
+Which fields of study would be a good fit for the India Fellowship?

 The fellowship is open to a diverse range of fields, including but not limited to science and medicine, philosophy, law, religion, language, literature, history, cultural studies, the visual arts, economics, linguistics, anthropology, public health, education, gender studies, political science, sociology, and human geography.

 What should the plan of research and writing for the applications include?

 Your proposal should include: Project title and a research abstract, research question(s), methodology, and proposed outcome.
 Use 1” margins and Times Roman 12 pt. font, two-to-three-pages, double-spaced.

 What should the writing sample be?

 Please submit a chapter of your dissertation or thesis.
 You may submit any academic paper, news article, policy brief, or memo that represents your ability to write.